 Business owners most often can find the answer on their own with the help of a few good questions from a coach.

 A Business Coach is Not a Stereotype Consultant

 The legacy business model of consultants is to hold onto knowledge and share it for a fee.
 Back in the old days, before you could Google search anything and everything, this model worked.
 There is still value in having some business skills and knowledge, but knowledge is much easier to find.
 A good coach has an abundance mindset and is willing to transfer the experience to the business owner and the business.

-The Science of Behavior Change (or Not Changing)
+To answer this question, you must first understand a bit of The Science of Behavior Change (or Not Changing).

 A good coach has a thorough understanding of human behaviour.
 They are trained to recognize the self-limiting beliefs and behaviours which are the biggest barriers to personal and business growth.